kavismith/vpn-usage/README.md

 </p>
 <p>
-Pull up your web browser and go to www.google.com.
-Now, you will see that your web page will be in Japanese which is really cool.
-So, we connected to a VM(virtual Machine) from the states, which had a locale in India and from that VM we connected to a VPN that has a locale in Japan.
-Now, all of our browsing has a locale from Japan
+Open your web browser and navigate to www.google.com.
+Upon doing so, you will notice that the web page is displayed in Japanese, which is a fascinating experience.
+This setup involves connecting to a Virtual Machine (VM) from the United States, which had a locale set to India, and from that VM, connecting to a VPN server with a locale in Japan.
+As a result, all of your online browsing activities now reflect a locale associated with Japan, creating a unique and immersive browsing experience.
 </p>
 <br />